jboi-github/DiggingDiamonds/README.md

 ## Setup the game
 It's a few steps to get to your game.
 The good thing: You can focus as much as possible on your game and game design.
-1. Clone the `template-master` and create your project on top of it.
+1. Clone the `template-master` and create your project (including iCloud and Core Data) on top of it.
 Run it and see what you already have.
-2. Make sure your XCode contains the capabilities for iCloud, Core Data, GameCenter, Push Notifications, InApp's !!!WHICH ELSE!!!
+2. Make sure your XCode contains the capabilities for Game Center, In-App Purchase and iCloud.
+    - In iCloud activate "CloudKit" which includes Push Notifications
+    - Choose your Container or click on "+" to create one.
+Containers cannot be deleted, so ensure you name them correctly.
+    - !!!WHICH ELSE!!!
 3. The following steps can be done in any order.
 In fact I revisit and change them and follow an iterative approach.
   - In itunes connect, create the App, add achievements and leaderboards (scores) to GameCenter and receive your AppId
   - Design your game by changing the storyboard and controls to fit your game layout.
 Also fill the settings screen.